Historic Square Arts District in Nelsonville

 For 16 years running, Cedar Point’s been voted the Best Amusement Park In The World by Amusement Today readers.
 The whole family will love Cedar Point.
 With over 150 rides and attractions, award-winning entertainment, four children's areas, and beach, there’s something for everyone.

 It’s all about new and exciting experiences for the family in 2014!
-Two new rides will greet you in May.
+Two new rides are greeting visitors this season.
 First, the new Pipe Scream thrill ride will rock and roll you on over 302 feet of track, flying 43 feet above the midway at 43 mph!

 Across from Pipe Scream, take flight on Lake Erie Eagles!
 As the ride spins, the eagles will swing outward – and riders have the unique opportunity to control their flight experience from mild to wild!

-The park features more than 70 rides, including 16 coasters, with four over 200 feet tall.
+The park features more than 70 rides, including 17 coasters, with four more than 200 feet tall.
 Millennium Force holds the title of number one steel coaster on the planet.
-Cedar Point also offers four children’s areas, including Planet Snoopy, an ice-skating extravaganza and musical entertainment.
-Overnight guests enjoy accommodations, from the beachfront Hotel Breakers to an RV campground.
+Cedar Point also offers three children’s areas, including Planet Snoopy, an ice-skating extravaganza and musical entertainment.
+Overnight guests enjoy accommodations, from the beachfront Hotel Breakers to waterfront cottages and cabins.

 All Resorts offer guests huge savings on regular one-day Cedar Point admission tickets.
 Resorts guests also enjoy Early Entry, the opportunity (with paid admission) to enjoy select rides an hour before the park opens to the general public (weather and maintenance conditions permitting).